Updated: 3 days ago

 As of late, I must say that I find myself getting very angry at the all too frequent abuses of power that result in harm, either directly or indirectly, to the “common man,” such as myself and the majority of the rest of us.
 It sickens me to see what some folks would do at the grotesque expense of this nation for their own relatively small personal gain.
 I tire of the fact that we even have to debate such things as obvious as the sanctity of life.
 The list goes on, however I think I have made the point sufficiently for the purpose of this post.

 I believe that my anger about such things as I described above is righteous anger.
 We see in Matthew 21:12-13 that Jesus got angry and demonstrated it physically, at the exploitation of people and other gross irreverent attitudes and acts displayed at the Temple.
-We as believers should be greatly angered at things like the slaughter of the unborn, the extortion, the lying, the wanton waste of the tax-payers’ hard earned money, etc., that so wantonly and frequently occur in this nation, and in other nations, at so many different levels.
+We as believers should be greatly angered at things like the slaughter of the unborn, the extortion, the lying, the wanton waste of the tax-payers’ hard earned money, etc., that so frequently occur in this nation, and in other nations, at so many different levels.

 The problem is that very often righteous anger; something good and sinless; something of the Spirit, can very quickly become something that is bad and sinful.
 Our flesh is very prone to such things.
 Galatians 5:20 names hatred toward people as one of the lust of the flesh; at some level our flesh enjoys hating people; it lusts for it.
 This draining and destructive behavior of course has no place in the life of a believer.